 d) To decrease the quantity of waste generated

-Previous: Characterization of Solid and Hazardous Waste
+Previous: Characterisation of Solid and Hazardous Waste

 Next: Solid Waste Processing and Recovery